edgio-docs/edgio-docs/src/pages/guides/app_security/getting_started.md

 ### Data Gathering {/*data-gathering*/}

-After an instance has been activated, time needs to pass to allow {{ PRODUCT_SECURITY }} to gather sufficient data from which trends may be detected.
+After your Security Application configuration has been implemented, time needs to pass to allow {{ PRODUCT_SECURITY }} to gather sufficient data from which trends may be detected.
 Wait a reasonable amount of time (e.g., 24 hours) after setting up a
 Security Application configuration before performing data analysis.